 For many people, finding a flight is the most daunting part of the trip.
 It doesn’t have to be this way!
 There are several ways to save money if you are willing to put in a little extra time into your research.
-This podcast episode about finding the best deals on flights will teach you everything you need to know about finding cheap flights:
+This podcast episode about finding the best deals on flights will teach you everything you need to know about finding cheap flights.

 Getting a Good Deal on a Flight Takes Patience

 First of all, how much should you be paying for your flights abroad?
 Here is a general idea of what a good deal on flights should cost.
 Keep in mind this will vary greatly depending on where you start from in the States and which airport you are flying into at your destination, and these are based on round-trip flights.
 This is what I hope to pay coming from my small airport up in Montana, so if you live near a big airport hub, you could probably do better than this.
 From the US to- Central America: $400-650; Europe: $700-900; Asia: $900-1100.

 I recommend searching across several flight search engines.
 Never rely on just one at a time.
 I have listed several engines to search on the right side of this page.
 Start with one, and search every single one so that you have an idea of what your flight will cost.
 You will also automatically have a goal: to get a cheaper flight than what you just found!
 This can take time, as over the weeks flights will change.
 What I mean by that is that itineraries you see this week could be completely different next week.
 Sometimes this is a good thing, and sometimes you may feel like you missed a good flight, but don’t panic; keep looking because it might come back.
 Stay diligent and calm, just keep monitoring prices until you are satisfied enough to buy.